 How to Refinance Student Loans as an International Student

-Refinancing your student loans can help save you money and it can reduce the amount of time you’ll be paying back your loan.
+Refinancing your student loans can help save you money and reduce the amount of time you’ll be paying back your loan.
 However, as an international student, your options are limited.
-If you’re considering refinancing your student loans for international students, it’s important to know where you can go and how it can help you.
+If you’re considering refinancing your student loans as an international student, it’s important to know where you can go and how it can help you.

 How Refinancing Student Loans Works

-Student loan refinancing is the process of replacing your current student loans with one new one.
+Student loan refinancing is the process of replacing your current student loans with a new one, creating one monthly instead of several.
 You can refinance both federal and private student loans, potentially saving you money and time as you pay off your debt.

 Student loan refinancing companies like SoFi offer fixed and variable interest rates that can be lower than what you’re currently paying on your student loans.